isnocode/Image-Compressor-With-TinyPNG-Module/README.md

-# Image-Compressor-With-TinyPNG-Module
+# TinyPNG-Image-Compressor-Module
-Image Compressor With TinyPNG Module for PrestaShop will compress JPG and PNG images in your store, reduce your store's page size, make your store load much faster and save a lot of disk space.
+TinyPNG Image Compressor Module for PrestaShop will compress JPG and PNG images in your store, reduce your store's page size, make your store load much faster and save a lot of disk space.

 ** Installation for PrestaShop:
 1. On the modules page, click on "Add a new module" button.